farenheith27/ImScared/README.md

 # ImScared
-Just a self-made course about cryptography.
+That's a self-made course about cryptography.
 I’m trying to convince myself I can understand the basics in a very short time.
 Sort of a challenge, a masochistic one.

 First of all, I'm not an English native speaker but I'm gonna try go full English because the whole idea itself isn't bad enough for my mental health.